Keyboard shortcuts

 contents

-start-sdk embedded documentation
+start-sdk embedded docs

 When working with start-sdk in a package codebase, hover states reveal descriptions, type definitions, and example usages of just about everything.
 If you are wondering what a function does or how to use, hovering over the function name.
 If you are wondering what attributes can be included in an object, press ctrl + space inside the object.

-Container initialization
+Container init

-Service containers are built/created:
+Service containers are initialized when:

-• When the service is freshly installed.
+• When the service is freshly installed

-• When the service is updated or downgraded.
+• When the service is updated or downgraded

-• On StartOS boot.
+• On StartOS boot

-• If the user manually triggers a rebuild.
+• If the user manually triggers a rebuild

 File Models

 Many services have configuration files, such as a config.toml.
-With start-sdk, these files can and should be represented as a File Model in the file-models directory.
+With start-sdk, these files can and should be represented as "File Models" in the file-models directory.
 Here you create a Typescript definition of the file, providing type protection throughout the codebase.
 File Models can also enforce types at runtime.
 For example, if a json file expects a "name" key to be a string and the user uses SSH to enter a number instead, you can coerce the value back to a string and protect the user from themselves.
 File Models provide automatic parsing/serialization for .json, .yaml, .toml, .ini, and .env.
-For custom file types (e.g. .conf) you can provide your own parser/serializer.
+For custom file types (e.g. .conf) you can provide a custom parser/serializer.

 When you access a File Model or Store value, you must choose between: